doogiecode/secret-hitler-double-agent/rules.md

 The Secret Hitler: Double Agent Double Trouble expansion pack introduces a special new role: the Double Agent.
 The Double Agent is on the Liberal team, but has infiltrated the Fascist party.
 Will the Double Agent be discovered and purged?
 Will the Double Agent assassinate Secret Hitler?
 Will the Liberal-Fascist conflict come to a relatively boring legislative conclusion?
 Only you, your party, and that accursed stack of policies can decide.

+This expansion is free.
+The original game's website, where you can print a free version of the game, is [here](https://secrethitler.com).
+You can also buy the game, which, you know, supports the creators and stuff.

 ## Materials